Lone-Rock-Point/Lone-Rock-Point.github.io/code.markdown

 ## HTML
 We strive to build clean and readable HTML when used.
 We use blocks and template tags to abstract layout pieces to allow them to be shared throughout the site to keep fragmentation at a minimum.

+## Accessibility
+Accessibility (a11y) is a requirement for all government sites, and all best practices are adhered to.